Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

 A donor-advised fund (DAF) is a philanthropic financial vehicle in which donors contribute money to an investment fund managed by a sponsoring organization.
 Donors can contribute cash and a wide range of non-cash assets, including stocks, shares of mutual funds, publicly traded securities, private assets, and crypto.

-To open a donor-advised fund, a donor typically has to contribute between $5,000 and $25,000, meaning they’re used most often by wealthy donors.
+To open a donor-advised fund account, a donor typically has to contribute between $5,000 and $25,000, meaning they’re used most often by wealthy donors.
 The DAF’s sponsoring organization then actively manages and invests the funds, providing tax-free growth.

 The donor also receives an immediate tax deduction upon contributing to the fund.
 Later, when the donor decides to donate using the fund, they’ll recommend a charity to the sponsoring organization, which will then disburse the gift as a grant.